ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 #.
 Type ``1`` to send a push to the NCSA Duo app on your smartphone.
 #.
 Approve the push request on your phone.

-   After you've approved the push, you'll be at a prompt on the ngale-bastion-1 node that will look similar to:
+   After you have approved the push, you will be at a prompt on the ngale-bastion-1 node that will look similar to:

    .. code-block::